The Cost of Replicability in Active Learning: Replicable Active Agnostic Learning

-Here, $|I_i|$ denotes the number of hypotheses whose true risk lies in interval $I_i$, and $\left|I_{[i]}\right|$ the number of hypotheses in intervals up through $I_i$.
+Analogously to the realizable case, we define \enquote{good} and \enquote{bad} thresholds.
+As before, we will be proving the following: \begin{enumerate} \item If $v'_i$ is a good threshold, then $V_1$ and $V_2$ are probably close

-We will be proving the following: \begin{enumerate} \item If $v_i$ is a good threshold, then $H_1^{(i)}$ and $H_2^{(i)}$ are probably close
+\item At most a $\frac{\rho}{8}$ fraction of thresholds are bad. \end{enumerate} \paragraph{Part 1} To prove the first part, we consider three cases in which mistakes can occur.
+For the following analysis we will define a hypothesis as \enquote{good} if it has a global true error rate less than \(\nu + \Delta(V_{R+1})v'_i\) and define it as \enquote{bad} otherwise. \jsresolved{The use of i.e. here is a little counterintuitive, I would expect ``i.e., with empirical error smaller than...'' to come after ``was accepted in every round.''} \begin{enumerate} \item A \enquote{bad} hypothesis with \(\text{err}(h) - \nu \in I_{i+j}\) was accepted in every round, i.\,e., with empirical error smaller than the threshold \(\nu + \Delta(V_{R+1})v'_i\). \item A \enquote{good} hypothesis in the last round with \(\text{err}(h) - \nu \in I_{i-j}\) was rejected in any round, i.\,e., with empirical error larger than the threshold \(\nu + \Delta(V_{R+1})v'_i\). \item For any hypothesis in the last round with \(\text{err}(h) - \nu \in I_{i}\), the empirical error is on the wrong side of the threshold \(\nu + \Delta(V_{R+1})v'_i\). \end{enumerate}

-\item At most a $\frac{\rho}{8}$ fraction of thresholds are bad. \end{enumerate} \paragraph{Part 1} To prove the first part, we consider three cases in which mistakes can occur. \jsresolved{The use of i.e. here is a little counterintuitive, I would expect ``i.e., with empirical error smaller than...'' to come after ``was accepted in every round.''} \begin{enumerate} \item A \enquote{bad} hypothesis in the last round with \(\text{err}^{D_{N+1}}(h) - \sigma' \in I_{i+j}\) was accepted in every round, i.\,e., with empirical error smaller than the threshold \(v_i\). \item A \enquote{good} hypothesis in the last round with \(\text{err}^{D_{N+1}}(h) - \sigma' \in I_{i-j}\) was rejected in any round, i.\,e., with empirical error larger than the threshold \(v_i\). \item For any hypothesis in the last round with \(\text{err}^{D_{N+1}}(h) - \sigma' \in I_{i}\), the empirical error is on the wrong side of the threshold \(v_i\). \end{enumerate} By a Chernoff bound, the probability of a hypothesis with true error rate \(\text{err}^{D_r}(h)-\sigma_r\in I_{i+j}, j>0\) having a conditional empirical error rate less than \(v_i\) in any round \(r\) is at most \jsresolved{should probably just sub $k$ in for $S^r$ below and avoid defining $S_r$ altogether.}
+Recall that for any $h\in C$ the excess global error above the noise floor $\nu$ is entirely driven by performance on the disagreement region: